 Mrs. Fielding discourages Matt from adopting his niece Chelsea because of his sexual orientation.
 After Matt’s untimely death, she gives Amanda a journal with secrets from many Melrose Place residents.

 Matt was a person many people talked to in confidence because of his loyalty.
 As a result, many of his neighbors felt comfortable sharing secrets.

 46) Kelly Taylor

-Kelly is best known for Beverly Hills 90210 but served as the primary transitional character for Jake Hanson.
+Kelly is best known for Beverly Hills 90210 but served as the primary transitional character for its spinoff, Melrose Place.
 After Jake performs construction work for Jackie (Kelly’s mother), Kelly grows fond of him.
-As a high school student, Jake’s age and bad boy reputation appeal to her senses.
-Kelly does everything possible to lure Jake into a relationship, but he ultimately rejects her for his sanity.

 47) Chris Marchette